Politicians praise Priory Cheadle Royal Hospital's eating disorders unit

 In the year to October there was an 8% increase in the numbers, according to the Government's Health and Social Care Information Centre.

 Most of the 2,560 who went to hospital for inpatient treatment were very young – 15 was the most common age of admission for girls and 13 for boys.
 But children aged five to nine and the under-fives were also admitted.

-Priory Cheadle Royal hospital provides two adult psychiatric intensive care units, an adult eating disorder unit that includes day care, three children and adolescent mental health units including an acute unit, a psychiatric intensive care unit and a low secure unit for young women with emerging personality disorders.
+Priory Hospital Cheadle Royal provides two adult psychiatric intensive care units (PICUs), an adult eating disorder unit that includes day care, three children and adolescent mental health units including an acute unit, a PICU and a low secure unit for young women with emerging personality disorders.
 The site also provides open rehabilitation programmes.

-The politicians’ visit came after the Priory Group warned of a growing trend among young women to document their weight loss by taking 'selfies' of their thinning frames and sharing them with friends is fuelling dangerous eating disorders.
+The politicians’ visit came after Priory Group warned of a growing trend among young women to document their weight loss by taking 'selfies' of their thinning frames and sharing them with friends. which is fuelling dangerous eating disorders.

-Dr Alex Yellowlees, from the Priory Hospital Glasgow said : “Some people will take repeated pictures of themselves at various stages of their illness, and send them to others.
+Dr Alex Yellowlees, from Priory Hospital Glasgow said : “some people will take repeated pictures of themselves at various stages of their illness, and send them to others.

 “They want to keep a record of their illness and see for themselves, as it were, the progress they think they are making towards anorexia, but they will also transmit the images to other sufferers on occasions.”

 Priory Group has seen a 15% rise in adult patients admitted with eating disorders in just one year, increasing to 535 in 2014, up from 463 in 2013.

 Although the largest group of patients were those aged between 18-25, with 169 admissions, the largest increase in admissions occurred between those aged 36-45 which almost doubled from 40 to 73.

 In addition, Priory admitted 139 children and young people between the ages of 11 and 17 last year for treatment, up from 87 in 2013.